Every Catholic life is a vocation. A short guide to the question every disciple must ask, anchored in Bishop Davies words to Shrewsbury Diocese.

 The Bishop names five vocations, and each is a real and concrete way of life.

 None of these is a fallback.
-Each one is a calling, freely given, freely answered.
+Each one is a calling, freely given and freely answered.

-Bishop Davies returned in the same letter to a line he uses often, and that the Diocese has put at the centre of its vocations work.
+Bishop Davies returned in the same letter to a line he uses often, one that the Diocese has put at the centre of its vocations work:

-This is not because the priesthood is more holy than marriage or consecrated life.
-It is because every other vocation needs the sacraments, and the sacraments need priests.
-Without the priest, there is no Mass.
-Without the Mass, the lay faithful are starved of the bread that sustains them.
-The Bishop's call to pray for vocations is therefore a call to pray for the whole body, every limb of which depends on the Eucharist.
+The reason is plain: every other vocation needs the sacraments, and the sacraments need priests.
+Without the priest there is no Mass; without the Mass, the lay faithful are starved of the bread that sustains them.
+The Bishop's call to pray for vocations is therefore a call to pray for the whole body, every limb of which depends on the Eucharist, even though marriage and consecrated life are no less a calling from God.

 In scripture the call is rarely loud.
-The boy Samuel hears his name in the night and runs to Eli, who teaches him to answer, Speak Lord, your servant is listening (1 Samuel 3:9).
+The boy Samuel hears his name in the night and runs to Eli, who teaches him the answer: "Speak, Lord, your servant is listening" (1 Samuel 3:9).
 Elijah on the mountain finds God not in wind or earthquake or fire, but in the still small voice (1 Kings 19:12).
 Christ calls Peter from his boat, Matthew from his tax desk, Mary by an angel in an ordinary house in Nazareth.

-Calling tends to come through ordinary means.
-Daily prayer.
-The Mass.
-The sacraments.
-Scripture read slowly.
-A friendship with a priest, a sister, a holy lay person.
+Calling tends to come through ordinary means: daily prayer, the Mass, the sacraments, scripture read slowly, a friendship with a priest or a holy lay person.
 A nudge that will not go away.
 A peace when you imagine yourself doing one particular thing, and a restlessness when you imagine the opposite.

 The smallest faithful step is worth more than any grand plan.
 Three options for this week.